Which Molecules Are Involved In Protein Synthesis

 5. Ribosomes: The Protein Synthesis Machinery

 Ribosomes are complex molecular machines responsible for protein synthesis.
 They consist of two subunits: a large subunit and a small subunit.
 Each subunit is composed of rRNA and ribosomal proteins.
-Ribosomes move along mRNA, read the codons, and facilitate the binding of tRNAs to their corresponding codons.
+Ribosomes move along mRNA, read the codons, and help with the binding of tRNAs to their corresponding codons.

 Ribosome Structure: